cosmic-zip/maidz/README.md

 ### Advanced Tomb-Sorcery

-Obviously having a ﬁle lying around somewhere entitled: "secret.tomb" isn't such a good idea, really.
-A better idea is to make it harder for an attacker to even ﬁnd the encrypted ﬁles you are using.
-To do this we will simply move its content to another ﬁle.
+Obviously having a file lying around somewhere entitled: "secret.tomb" isn't such a good idea, really.
+A better idea is to make it harder for an attacker to even find the encrypted files you are using.
+To do this we will simply move its content to another file.
 Example:

 `touch true-story.txt true-story.txt.key`
 `mv secret.tomb true-story.txt`
 `mv secret.tomb.key true-story.txt.key`

-``Now you have changed the ﬁlename of the encrypted ﬁle in such a way that it can't easily be detected.
-When doing this you have to make sure that the ﬁlename syntax tomb uses is conserved: filename.suffix filename.suffix.key
+``Now you have changed the filename of the encrypted file in such a way that it can't easily be detected.
+When doing this you have to make sure that the filename syntax tomb uses is conserved: filename.suffix filename.suffix.key

-Otherwise you will have trouble opening the ﬁle.
-After having hidden your ﬁle you might also want to move the key to another medium.
+Otherwise you will have trouble opening the file.
+After having hidden your file you might also want to move the key to another medium.

 `$ mv true-story.txt.key /medium/of/your/choice`

 Now we have produced quite a bit of obfuscation.
-Now let's take this even further: After we have renamed our tomb-ﬁle and separated key and ﬁle we now want to make sure our key can't be found either.
-To do this we will hide it within a jpeg-ﬁle.
+Now let's take this even further: After we have renamed our tomb-file and separated key and file we now want to make sure our key can't be found either.
+To do this we will hide it within a jpeg-file.
 $ tomb bury true-story.txt.key invisible-bike.jpg

 You will need to enter a steganography-password in the process.
-Now rename the original keyﬁle to something like "true-story.txt.key-backup" and check if everything worked:
+Now rename the original keyfile to something like "true-story.txt.key-backup" and check if everything worked:

 `$ tomb exhume true-story.txt.key invisible-bike.jpg`

 Your key should have reappeared now.
 After making sure that everything works you can safely bury the key again and delete the residual key that usually stays in the key's original folder.
-By default Tomb's encrypted ﬁle and key need to be in one folder.
+By default Tomb's encrypted file and key need to be in one folder.
 If you have separated the two you will have to modify your opening-command:

 `$ tomb -k /medium/of/your/choice/true-story.txt.key open true-story.txt`

-To change the key-ﬁles password:
+To change the key-files password:

 `$ tomb passwd true-story.txt.key`

 If, let's say, you want to use Tomb to encrypt your icedove mail-folders you can easily do that.
-Usually it would be a pain in the butt to do this kind of stuﬀ with e.g. truecrypt because you would need to setup a container, move the folder to the container and when using the folder you would have to move back to its original place again.
+Usually it would be a pain in the butt to do this kind of stuff with e.g. truecrypt because you would need to setup a container, move the folder to the container and when using the folder you would have to move back to its original place again.

-Tomb does this with ease: Simply move the folders you want to encrypt into the root of the tomb-ﬁle you created.
+Tomb does this with ease: Simply move the folders you want to encrypt into the root of the tomb-file you created.

 Example:  You want to encrypt your entire .icedove folder.
-Then you make a tomb-ﬁle for it and move the .icedove folder into that tomb.
-The next thing you do is create a ﬁle named "bind-hooks" and place it in the same dir.
-This ﬁle will contain a simple table like this:
+Then you make a tomb-file for it and move the .icedove folder into that tomb.
+The next thing you do is create a file named "bind-hooks" and place it in the same dir.
+This file will contain a simple table like this:
 .icedove .icedove
 .folder-x .folder-x
 .folder-y .folder-y
 .folder-z .folder-z

-The ﬁst column denotes the path relative to the tomb's root.
+The fist column denotes the path relative to the tomb's root.
 The second column represents the path relative to the user's home folder.
-So if you simply wanted to encrypt your .icedove folder - which resides in /home/user/ the above notation is ﬁne.
+So if you simply wanted to encrypt your .icedove folder - which resides in /home/user/ the above notation is fine.
 If you want the folder to be mounted elsewhere in the your /home you need to adjust the lines accordingly.
 One thing you need to do after you moved the original folder into the tomb is to create a dummy-folder into which the original's folders content can be mounted.
 So you simply go into /home/user and create a folder named ".icedove" and leave it empty.
-The next time you open and mount that tomb-ﬁle your .icedove folder will be where it should be and will disappear as soon as you close the tomb.
+The next time you open and mount that tomb-file your .icedove folder will be where it should be and will disappear as soon as you close the tomb.
 Pretty nice, hu?
 I advise to test this out before you actually move all your mails and prefs into the tomb.
 Or simply make a backup.
 But use some kind of safety-net in order not to screw up your settings.

 # Keyloggers